What is Epidermolysis Bullosa (EB)?

 Tetracycline is considered to be beneficial in improving the blistering and epithelial disadhesion.
 The complications of these classes of medications are well known and the drugs are most likely to further complicate the patients’ conditions since they will be used on long-term basis.

 INM-755 is a cannabinoid topical cream under development for the treatment of epidermolysis bullosa.
 The active pharmaceutical ingredient (API) in INM-755 cream is cannabinol (CBN), a rare cannabinoid.
 INM-755 is the first CBN formulation under development for EB to advance to clinical trials.
-Following the completion of two Phase 1 trials in healthy volunteers, InMed filed Clinical Trial Applications in several countries as part of a global Phase 2 clinical trial of INM-755 (cannabinol) cream in EB.
-Responses from the National Competent Authorities and Ethics Committees are expected throughout July and August 2021.
+Following the completion of two Phase 1 trials in healthy volunteers, InMed began its Phase 2 clinical trial if INM-755 in several countries.
+View the detailed study description on the National Institutes of Health (NIH) clinicaltrials.gov website.

 Learn more about InMed’s cannabinol topical cream under development for Epidermolysis Bullosa.